 1. Talk About Unconscious — and Conscious! — Bias

 Many of us have spent time focusing on addressing unconscious bias in our workplaces, but from what we have seen recently, we know that conscious biases are a very real part of many individuals’ experiences, including in the workplace.
-It’s critical to integrate this reality into the dialogue and to begin tackling both unconscious and conscious biases head-on in our EDI discussions.
+It’s critical to integrate this reality into the dialogue and to begin tackling both unconscious and conscious biases head-on in our DEI discussions.

 2. Address Discomfort with Differences